Employers must accommodate pregnant employees. Ohio Pregnancy Discrimination Lawyer

 We have previously blogged about pregnancy discrimination here.
 The blog touches on employers’ obligation to accommodate pregnant employees.

-If your employer has discriminated against you because of your pregnancy or if your employer has refused to accommodate you and you are pregnant, then you should contact an Ohio pregnancy discrimination attorney.
+If your employer has discriminated against you because of your pregnancy or if your employer has refused to accommodate you and you are pregnant, then you should contact an Ohio Employment Discrimination Attorney.
 We are happy to provide you with a free consultation regarding pregnancy discrimination and pregnancy accommodations.
 Feel free to contact our office for a FREE consultation at 1-614-949-1181.